RolfChung/predicting_car_origins_multiclassification/README.md

 # predicting_car_origins_multiclassification
+## Summary

-The <a href = "https://archive.ics.uci.edu/ml/datasets/Car+Evaluation">Car Evaluation Data Set</a> taken from the UCI Center for Machine Learning and Intelligent Systems includes technical information as variables and observations on various car types.
+This project works with the <a href = "https://archive.ics.uci.edu/ml/datasets/Car+Evaluation">Car Evaluation Data Set</a> taken from the UCI Center for Machine Learning and Intelligent Systems.
+It includes technical information as variables and observations on various car types.
 The variables are used in this project as features to predict the origin of production of the car.
 The target variable or label is the origin of manufacturing.
 Is the origin of the car either North America, Europe, or Asia?

 <ul>
 <li>mpg -- Miles per gallon, Continuous.</li>